 Instructions

-• Prepare the veg – Chop the onion and the green pepper.
-Cut the stems from the ramps and chop.
+- Prepare the ramps – Cut the stems from the greens of the ramps and chop.
 Give the greens of the ramps a rough chop as well.

-• Assemble and simmer – Return the meat to the skillet, add the tomatoes, ramp greens, water, salt and pepper, and Worcestershire sauce.
+- Assemble and simmer – Return the meat to the skillet, add the tomato sauce, ramp greens, water, salt and pepper, and Worcestershire sauce.
 Cover and simmer for 25 minutes.